 - Competitive spreads on FX trades via Razor accounts

-- Seamless withdrawals within 1 to 3 workdays
+- Seamless withdrawals within 1 to 3 business days

 Key Cons